-Matriculated Students - Any student admitted to UMM as a degree candidate or in a special status is considered a matriculated student.
+Matriculated Students - Any student admitted to UMM as a degree candidate or in a special status, who confirms their intention to enroll, is considered a matriculated student.
 If unusual circumstances are associated with a student's acceptance, a matriculated student may be placed in one of the following admissions categories.

-Special status - A student may be admitted to Special Status for the purpose of pursuing specific, short-term goals (i.e. teacher certification).
+Special Status - A student may be admitted to Special Status for the purpose of pursuing specific, short-term goals (i.e. teacher certification).

 Transitions Program - Students whose previous academic records indicate that they may be in need of additional academic support are accepted into the Transitions program.
-Students in the Transitions program are restricted to a semester course load of 13 credits and are required to meet regularly with the Academic Advising Coordinator.
+Students in the Transitions program are restricted to a semester course load of 13 credits and are required to meet regularly with the High School Transitions Advisor.